lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 What are the differences between a relational database and a non relational database?
 Why would we use one over the other?
 What is an ORM what is an ODM?

+List and explain the different types of JOIN clauses in SQL (inner, left, right, full)

+Assuming that there are at least 10 records in the employee table, write and explain a SQL query to find the 10th highest employee salary from an Employee table.

+What does UNION do?
+What is the difference between UNION and UNION ALL?
+Bonus: Write a SQL query using UNION ALL (not UNION) that uses the WHERE clause to eliminate duplicates.

+What is the major difference between Truncate and Delete in SQL?When do we use truncate?
+When do we use delete?

+What is normalization?
+What is denormalization?
+Bonus: What are the different normalization forms?

 ## Servers

 HTTP - What are HTTP Status Codes?
 Give examples of some of each 100,200,300,400, and 500 status codes